gaps-closure/ect/documentation/formal/z3-verifier.md

 ```
 (assert (forall ((x Int) (y Int))
   (=>
-    (not (or (ctrldep-callinv x y) (ctrldep-callret x y)))
+    (or (ctrldep-entry x y) (ctrldep-br x y) (ctrldep-other x y))
     (= (enclave x) (enclave y))
   )
 ))
 ```

-Two nodes involved in a function call control dependency may only be in different enclaves if the function being called is labeled, and the level of the label matches the callee enclave and the remotelevel of the label matches the function definition enclave.
+Two nodes involved in a function call control dependency may only be in different enclaves if the callee is labeled, the level of the label matches the callee's enclave (already guaranteed by the first Basic rule), and the remotelevel of the label matches the caller enclave.

 ```
 (assert (forall ((x Int) (y Int))